 Research Implemented by IPA: No

 How should aid for refugees be allocated to assist refugees and gain the support of host communities?
 While host populations often believe they are negatively affected by refugees, little evidence exists on the potential for aid to facilitate positive relations and mitigate tension.
-Researchers are conducting a randomized trial to evaluate three programs for host microentrepreneurs: canvassing, canvassing accompanied by a cash grant, and mentorship by an experienced refugee.
-The goal is to directly link the programs, which are implemented by a refugee-led non-profit, with the presence of refugees and Uganda’s existing aid-sharing policy.
-Researchers will assess the effects on political outcomes, such as support for hosting more refugees and allowing them to work, and economic outcomes, like participants’ business profits.
-The study seeks to understand whether sharing development aid that is associated with refugees can induce support for inclusive policies.
+Researchers conducted a randomized trial to evaluate three programs for host microentrepreneurs: canvassing, canvassing accompanied by a cash grant, and mentorship by an experienced refugee.
+The goal was to directly link the programs, which were implemented by a refugee-led non-profit, with the presence of refugees and Uganda’s existing aid-sharing policy.
+Researchers assessed the effects on political outcomes, such as support for hosting more refugees and allowing them to work, and economic outcomes, like participants’ business profits.
+The study sought to understand whether sharing development aid that is associated with refugees could induce support for inclusive policies.

 Read the working paper here.